tgrozenski/CS5001/README.md

 # CS5001
-- These are homework's 2-9 of CS5001 in Python
+These are homeworks 2-9 of CS5001 in Python